A new era calls for new Marketing Measurement

 5. Link Modeling to Reporting for Efficient Results Exploitation

 It is not uncommon for the data extraction and model reporting to take between one to two weeks from the time model is finalized to the time insights are ready to be presented.
 This bottleneck can be eliminated by leveraging technology.
-In fact, by streamlining MMM software results extraction with reporting tools such as Excel or Tableau, results are always linked and reflect changes in the model in real-time.
+In fact, by streamlining Marketing Mix Modeling software results extraction with reporting tools such as Excel or Tableau, results are always linked and reflect changes in the model in real-time.
 This means that as soon as any changes are made to the model, reports and results will get updated automatically.
 That will save substantial resources and time while protecting against human error.

 Technology is the Future of Marketing Mix Modeling

 Marketing Mix Modeling is science and art.
 The ability to turn raw data into sound variables that actually capture how customers have responded to your different marketing activities, and then use these variables to create a model depicting the impact is nothing short of an elegant display of human ingenuity and imagination working hand in hand.
-By adding a layer of symbiotic reinforcement through technology, MMM can transition smoothly into a post-covid era bound by accelerated changes and a higher focus on Marketing ROI.
+By adding a layer of symbiotic reinforcement through technology, Marketing Mix Modeling can transition smoothly into a post-covid era bound by accelerated changes and a higher focus on Marketing ROI.